Distance: 1.8 - 7.7 miles (round trip)

 Arches National Park, near Arches in Southeast Utah

 Seven amazing arches set amid a landscape of weird and wonderful sandstone fins, spires and knobs are the rewards for hiking the Devils Garden Trail, my favorite trail in Arches National Park.

 Devils Garden is my favorite hike in Arches National Park.
 The trail visits seven interesting arches as it travels through a landscape of weird and wonderful sandstone fins, spires and knobs.
-The first 0.8 miles follows a wide, well grade path to graceful Landscape Arch, passing a side trail leading to Pine Tree and Tunnel Arches.
+The first 0.9 miles follows a wide, well grade path to graceful Landscape Arch, passing a side trail leading to Pine Tree and Tunnel Arches.
 Landscape Arch, one of the world’s longest rock spans, is a very popular destination in the park and is often quite crowded.

 Beyond Landscape Arch the crowds thin as the trail becomes a little more difficult, climbing a slickrock ramp between two sandstone fins to the junction of a spur trail to Navajo and Partition Arches.
-Just 0.8 miles beyond is beautiful Double O Arch.
+Just 1.2 miles beyond is beautiful Double O Arch.
 Most people turn around at Double O, returning to the trailhead.